 - A. Athletes shall be responsible for knowing what constitutes an anti-doping rule violation and the substances and methods which are prohibited by VADA.
-These substances and methods are described on the Prohibited List, which is updated annually and can be found at VADA's website. - B. It is each athlete's personal duty to ensure that no prohibited substance enters his or her body.
+These substances and methods are described on the Prohibited List, which can be found at VADA's website. - B. It is each athlete's personal duty to ensure that no prohibited substance enters his or her body.
 Athletes are responsible for any prohibited substance or its metabolites or markers found to be present in their biological samples.
 Accordingly, it is not necessary that intent, fault, negligence or knowing use on the Athlete's part be demonstrated in order to establish a doping violation. - C. Athletes must be very cautious about the use of any dietary supplements or medications.
 Certain dietary supplements or medications may contain small amounts of banned substances, even when those substances are not listed on the label.
+Athletes are strictly liable for any substance found in their bodily specimen, regardless of how the substance got there.

+D. Notification

-Athletes are strictly liable for any substance found in their bodily specimen, regardless of how the substance got there. - D. Notification - 1.
-Upon admission into the VADA program, an athlete shall notify the state commission in which the bout / competition is being held or other authority overseeing the competition that the athlete has entered the VADA program.
-An athlete shall also notify the promoter of the bout / competition and the sanctioning body, if applicable. - 2.
-Although VADA may also communicate with the relevant commission, promoter, sanctioning body, or other authority about the athlete's participation in VADA, the athlete is responsible for giving such notification. - 3.
+- Upon admission into the VADA program, an athlete must notify the state commission in which the bout / competition is being held that the athlete has entered the VADA program.
+An athlete will also notify the promoter of the bout / competition and the sanctioning body, if applicable. - Although VADA may also communicate with the relevant commission, promoter, or sanctioning body about the athlete's participation in VADA, the athlete is responsible for giving such notification. - 3.
 An athlete shall not be considered admitted into the VADA program unless he or she has received written notification from VADA informing the athlete that he or she has been admitted. - 4.
 Athletes must notify VADA as soon as possible if there is any change of venue, date, or time for the bout / competition.